 Mistake No. 5: Listening to What Customers Say, Not What They Think

-If you’re looking for what makes consumers tick, there’s one source of information you should regard with the skepticism: What they actually say about themselves.
+If you’re looking for what makes consumers tick, one source of information you should consider skeptically is what they say about themselves.

 Our speech is notoriously limited in its ability to reveal our true feelings.
 Psychologist Albert Mehrabian famously found that just 7% of the information humans convey about their feelings and attitudes is contained in their words.
 The rest of the information we derive from their responses is tonal or nonverbal.